 - Appropriated Appellation: Subverted.
 A reporter asks Kara if she is some kind of Supergirl.
 Later she chooses to call herself Supergirl, but she gave no indication she got her name from that random reporter.

 - Arm Cannon: Lena has laser cannons mounted on her Powered Armor's forearms.

 - Ascend to a Higher Plane of Existence: Mr. Mxyzptlk tries to usurp an infinite power.
 However, Supergirl claims it before he can seize it, and ascends.
-After beating Mxy up and making him run away her power fades and becomes human again.
+After beating Mxy up and making him run away her power fades and she becomes human again.

 - Attention Whore: Subverted.
-Linda accidentally breaks her own desk, and the Principal accuses her from destroying it intentionally because she demands everyone's attention.Principal Pickelmeyer: In the future, perhaps you could choose a less destructive manner to beg for attention from your classmates?
+Linda accidentally breaks her own desk, and the Principal accuses her of destroying it intentionally because she demands everyone's attention.Principal Pickelmeyer: In the future, perhaps you could choose a less destructive manner to beg for attention from your classmates?